 The ability to watch these surface waves has a number of applications.
-As a first example a surface wave is produced on the edge of a thin copper plate.
+As a first example, a surface wave is produced on the edge of a thin copper plate.
 Instead of exciting a point, as schematically shown above, a bar shape is excited so as to produce a set of plane waves.
-These travel along the edge of the copper plate and imaged as discussed above.
-Next the Fourier transform of the set of images in time is taken to show the amplitude of the oscillations on the surface for each frequency.
+These travel along the edge of the copper plate and are imaged as discussed above.
+Next, the Fourier transform of the set of images in time is taken to show the amplitude of the oscillations on the surface for each frequency.
 This is a hard to visualise but when considering the figure shown here it can be seen that for each of the three images the spacing between the red and blue lines get smaller in successive shots (shorter wavelength means higher frequency).
-In the real case the wave that passed over the surface contained all these frequencies, the images show how each frequency component saw the surface individually.
+In the real case the wave that passed over the surface contained all these frequencies; the images show how each frequency component saw the surface individually.
 The interesting feature of the three images is the white line diagonally intersecting the red-blue waves.
-If looked at closely the wavelength of the red-blue waves travelling up the image is slightly different either side of the thick white diagonal line and as the frequency is increased this difference becomes more pronounced and the white separating line become clearer and more vertical.
+If looked at closely, the wavelength of the red-blue waves travelling up the image is slightly different either side of the thick white diagonal line, and as the frequency is increased this difference becomes more pronounced and the white separating line become clearer and more vertical.

 Papers relating to this work:

 Optical generation of surface acoustic waves guided at the linear boundary between two thin films

 A.A.
 Maznev, T.A.
 Kelf, M. Tomoda, O. Matsuda, and O.B.
 Wright

 Real-time imaging of acoustic rectification

 S. Danworaphong, T.A.
 Kelf, O. Matsuda, M. Tomoda, Y. Tanaka, N. Nishiguchi, O.B.
 Wright, Y. Nishijima, K. Ueno, S. Juodkazis, and H. Misawa.

 Appl.
 Phys.
 Lett.
 99